eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 Also see [ROS quality levels](https://github.com/ros-infrastructure/rep/blob/master/rep-2004.rst).

-### Default quality level
+### Quality level 5

-This quality level is meant for examples and helper tools.
+This quality level is the default quality level.
+It is meant for examples and helper tools.

 * Reviewed by two approver
 * License and copyright statement available
 * No version policy required
 * No unit tests required

-### Quality level A
+### Quality level 4

 * No compiler warnings
 * Doxygen and documentation available